the-idc/home/content/newsletters/idc-newsletter-2020-10-07.md

 **[Semir Bulle](https://twitter.com/SemirBulle) – Co-founder, [Doctors for Defunding the Police](http://doctorsfordefundingpolice.com/)**

-We need for police abolition and the way law enforcement forces the vast majority of non-white and well-off people into far more dangerous lifestyles than they deserve.
+We need police abolition and an end to the way law enforcement forces the vast majority of non-white and well-off people into far more dangerous lifestyles than they deserve.
 It’s important to organize around these issues not just in at-risk communities, but also in those white and well-of areas, because of how much more attention institutions and authorities will give to voices coming from the latter communities.
 Essentially, the system’s racist, so we’ve got to use that to our advantage.

 At a viewer’s request Semir also described the contradictions between healthcare rhetoric and working conditions.
 While doctors’ classroom years insist students are connected to a community, their rotations and residency grind that messaging away in favour of extracting as much cheap labour from them as possible.
 It is a very difficult environment to get by in due to it being illegal for healthcare workers to strike, and desperately needs organization.